apache/infrastructure-website/content/pages/account-mgmt.md

 The documentation for ASF 2FA is <a href="https://oauth.apache.org/api.html" target="_blank">here</a>.

-**Note**: If you are using GitHub, you must also use GitHub's 2FA, which is separate from the Apache OAuth System.
+**Note**: If you are using GitHub, you must also use GitHub's 2FA, which is separate from the Apache 2FA.
+If you are having trouble logging in to GitHub (or some other service) or to Apache, make sure you are using the correct entries for the 2FA in question.